MISHKATAHSAN/Criminal-Activity-in-India/README.md

 **Datasets**

 The project utilizes the following datasets:

-1) Crime Against Women
+1. Crime Against Women: Data on crimes specifically targeting women.

-2) Crime Against Children
+2. Children: Data on crimes against children.

-3) Murders Cases
+3. Murders Cases: Data on murder incidents.

-4) Victims of Murder
+4. Victims of Murder: Information on the victims of murder cases.

-5) Kidnapping and Abduction
+5. Kidnapping and Abduction: Data on kidnapping and abduction cases.

-6) Violent Crimes
+6. Violent Crimes: Data on various violent crimes.

-7) IPC Crimes in City
+7. IPC Crimes in City: Data on IPC (Indian Penal Code) crimes in various cities.

-8) IPC Crimes in States
+8. IPC Crimes in States: Data on IPC crimes in different states.

-9) Total Complaints Received
+9. Total Complaints Received: Data on the total complaints received regarding criminal activities.